MicrosoftDocs/win32/desktop-src/print/extpush.md

-﻿---
+---
-Description: 'The EXTPUSH structure is used by CPSUI applications (including printer interface DLLs) for specifying an extended push button, which can be added to a property sheet page option.
-When the button is pushed, a new dialog can be displayed.' ms.assetid: 'c38d7eca-6486-4bb1-b0a8-7f69fe13f7db'
+Description: The EXTPUSH structure is used by CPSUI applications (including printer interface DLLs) for specifying an extended push button, which can be added to a property sheet page option.
+When the button is pushed, a new dialog can be displayed. ms.assetid: c38d7eca-6486-4bb1-b0a8-7f69fe13f7db
 title: EXTPUSH structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EXTPUSH structure